5 Crucial Questions Most Homeowners Overlook When Hiring a Contractor

 Verify the contractor's licensing and insurance status.
 You can use the Service Alberta Business Search to confirm their credentials.

-Include items such as license verification, insurance coverage, and bonding status.
-Note down questions about their experience with similar projects and their typical timeline.
+Ensure you confirm their license status, insurance coverage, and bonding details.
+Discuss their experience with similar projects and expected timelines.

-Remember to review their portfolio and ask for references.
-Nuvo Construction's testimonials can give you an idea of what to look for in contractor reviews.
+Review their work portfolio and request client references.
+Consider Nuvo Construction's testimonials and Google Reviews to understand what to look for in contractor evaluations.

 Contractor Hiring Tips